RashikIram/rashikiram.github.io/index.md

 <h2 class="exp-heading">About Me</h2>
 <div class="exp-card">
 <p>
-I'm a Computer Science graduate from North South University and currently an Adjunct Lecturer at Southeast University, Dhaka, where I teach core undergraduate computer science courses to over 280 students.
+I am a Computer Science graduate from North South University and currently an Adjunct Lecturer at Southeast University, Dhaka, where I teach core undergraduate computer science courses to over 280 students.
 My research lies at the intersection of multi-modal learning, machine learning applications, and edge intelligence, with a focus on building lightweight and explainable AI systems that are deployable in real-world, resource-constrained environments.
 Much of my recent work is applied to assistive technology, particularly AI-driven navigation for the visually impaired and mobile diagnostic tools in healthcare.
 </p>

 <p>
-I'm currently expanding my research into causal inference, open-world object detection, and long-tailed classification — with the goal of designing AI systems that generalize beyond curated datasets and adapt to the complexity of real-world environments.
+I am currently expanding my research into causal inference, open-world object detection, and long-tailed classification, with the goal of designing AI systems that are trustworthy and generalize beyond curated datasets, adapting to the complexity of real-world environments.
 </p>
 </div>